Model Components

 Figure 1: Sketch of a PFC model showing bodies, pieces, and contacts (left) and the contact plane with the internal force (right).

 A PFC model is created and manipulated by eliciting commands.
 The commands pertinent to each PFC model component are detailed in the section describing this component (i.e., among the sections “Balls,” “Clumps,” “Walls,” and “Contacts and Contact Models”).
 Many additional utilities exist to facilitate the modeling process; these are described in the “Common Model Objects” section.
 The listing of all commands related to PFC model components is available in the PFC Command Summary section.
-An index of all commands in this documentation (includes FLAC3D and 3DEC commands) on the Comprehensive Command Index section.
+An index of all commands in this documentation (includes FLAC3D and 3DEC commands) is available.

 Next Section: Cycling